-Massage is very important after Sculptra treatments and should be performed for 5 minutes, 5 times a day over the first 5 days.
+Massage is very important after Sculptra treatments and should be performed for 5 minutes five times a day over the first five days.

-After this massage twice daily for 5 minutes for 6 weeks.
+After this, massage twice daily for 5 minutes for six weeks.

-Massage is very important after Sculptra treatment it ensures the even distribution of the product in the tissue and makes sure collagen production occurs evenly and not in clumps.
+Massage is very important after Sculptra treatment it ensures the even distribution of the product in the tissue and ensures collagen production occurs evenly and not in clumps.

 After treatment, you should notice gradual results over the next several weeks.
-In general, it takes approximately six weeks to see some effects and the effects continue to develop up yo a year after treatment sometimes even longer.
+In general, it takes approximately six weeks to see some effects and the effects continue to develop up to a year after treatment, sometimes even longer.